Military service members and veterans have seen major changes to their pay and benefits over the past several years.

-The services will make a one-time payout of continuation pay when the service member reaches 12 years of service.
+The services will make a one-time payout of continuation pay when a service member reaches 12 years of service.
 To receive that continuation pay, which is similar to a retention bonus, you must commit to serve an additional four years.

-It’s the prerogative of the services to adjust that multiplier to meet their needs, such as retention.
+It’s the prerogative of the services to adjust that multiplier to meet their retention needs.
 Continuation pay is taxable, but you can also contribute all or part of it to your TSP.
 You can receive it in a lump sum or, to help reduce your taxes, you can opt to receive continuation pay in four equal installments over four years.